Chart Color Schemes

 In terms of cultural diversity, Kedron - Gordon Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kedron-Gordon Park showed above-average cultural diversity, with 21.1% of its population born overseas and 12.8% speaking a language other than English at home.
-Christianity was the predominant religion in Kedron-Gordon Park, accounting for 50.1% of its population.
-Notably, the category 'Other' comprised 1.1%, slightly higher than Greater Brisbane's 1%.
+Kedron-Gordon Park has a higher than average cultural diversity, with 21.1% of its population born overseas and 12.8% speaking a language other than English at home.
+Christianity is the predominant religion in Kedron-Gordon Park, comprising 50.1% of its residents.
+Notably, the 'Other' religious category represents 1.1%, slightly higher than Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity